 - Share a blog post and use $15 dollars to promote it to ‘People who like your page and their friends’ – Facebook really is pay-to-play at this point, but that doesn’t mean it’s not relatively cheap in comparison to other types of ads if you work it right.

-- Use the full add platform to set up an A-B test between two different images, two different audiences (young mom’s vs. empty nesters for instance), or two different sets of the copy.
+- Use the full add platform to set up an A-B test between two different images, two different audiences (young moms vs. empty nesters for instance), or two different sets of the copy.
 Copy – or the creative words and images you use to catch people’s attention is the #1 most important aspect of your ads – targeting is amazing, but you really need to catch people’s attention and get them to WANT what you have.

 - My favorite way currently to use Facebook paid ads is to have a short 1-minute video, with copy/words I know that work.
 Persuasive, powerful language that actually catches people’s attention.
-In $250 spent and 5 days, I got a new client!
+With $250 spent and 5 days, I got a new client!
 Even if I just get 10-second views (which are cheap to free), my brand and the 3 things I want people to remember are all in that first 10 seconds.

 Here’s the video I’m referring to for your reference